-As noted in Volume 1, the Authority recommends that short term volume risk should be assigned to customers through a tariff structure that recovers fixed costs through fixed charges and any and all variable costs through volumetric charges.
+As noted in Volume 1, the Authority recommended that short term volume risk should be assigned to customers through a tariff structure that recovers fixed costs through fixed charges and any and all variable costs through volumetric charges.

-In response to the QFF (2012), the Authority notes that natural tributary flows downstream of storages are typically part of the assessed system supply and are taken into account in defining WAE for water planning purposes.
+In response to the QFF (2012), the Authority noted that natural tributary flows downstream of storages are typically part of the assessed system supply and are taken into account in defining WAE for water planning purposes.

-The Authority also considers that the risk implications of low flow periods will be reflected in the allocation of fixed costs such as renewals costs and fixed operating costs between medium and high priority users.
+The Authority also considered that the risk implications of low flow periods will be reflected in the allocation of fixed costs such as renewals costs and fixed operating costs between MP and HP users.
 This issue is further reviewed in Chapter 4.

-In response to Drynan's comment on risk, the Authority accepts that there is volume-related risk borne by irrigators and that revenues can be cyclic.
-As noted above, the Authority considers that irrigators are best placed to manage this risk, particularly given that trading of water allocations is an option.
+In response to G. Drynan's comment on risk, the Authority accepted that there is volumerelated risk borne by irrigators and that revenues can be cyclic.
+As noted above, the Authority considered that irrigators are best placed to manage this risk, particularly given that trading of water allocations is an option.

-In response to Drynan's comment on trading, the Authority accepts that the scope for trading may be limited due to the small market size and restrictions on trading in the Logan River WSS.
+In response to G. Drynan's comment on trading, the Authority accepted that the scope for trading may be limited due to the small market size and restrictions on trading in the Logan River WSS.
 However, tariffs with a higher proportion of revenue collected from fixed charges may lead to increased volumes of trade.

-As noted during Round 1 consultation, a temporary increase in trading could reduce the value of WAE in the short term.
+As noted during Round 1 consultation in June 2012 (QCA 2012c), a temporary increase in trading could reduce the value of WAE in the short term.
 However, this should not result in any long term effect on lending valuations.